INSA-5ISS-safe-city-for-cyclists/rest-api/README.md

 GRANT ALL PRIVILEGES ON safe_city_for_cyclists.* TO 'admin'@'localhost';
 ```

-- Create the table :
+- Create the table for reports:
 ```sql
 CREATE table safe_city_for_cyclists.reports(
 id int NOT NULL AUTO_INCREMENT,